Relive all of the amazing space events from 2018!

 An artist's rendition of the SpaceX Crew Dragon rounding the Moon.
 Credit: NASA/SpaceX/Scott Sutherland

-Technically, NASA's New Horizons doesn't fly past 2014 MU69 until January 1, 2019, but as we saw when it approached the Pluto system in 2015, even a day out, the spacecraft was sending back incredible imagery.
+Technically, NASA's New Horizons didn't fly past 2014 MU69 until January 1, 2019, but as we saw when it approached the Pluto system in 2015, even a day out, the spacecraft was sending back incredible imagery.

 An artist's rendition of 2014 MU69, based on New Horizon's discovery regarding the nature of this distant denizen of the solar system.
 Credit: NASA/JHUAPL/SwRI/Alex Parker

 From observations taken in 2017, this distant Kuiper Belt object, chosen as New Horizon's next flyby target after the Pluto system, appears to be two objects orbiting one another very closely, or they could be a "contact binary", one object but with two massive lobes.
-Stand by to learn more about MU69 as New Horizons gets closer in the months to come, and be sure to pay close attention in the final days of 2018, and the beginning of 2019, for a close look at this distant object.